node-red/cookbook.nodered.org/http/access-http-request-headers.md

 ### Discussion

-The `msg.headers` property is an object of key/value pairs for each request header.
+The `msg.req.headers` property is an object of key/value pairs for each request header.
 The header names are all lower-cased regardless of how they appear in the request.